Does it matter if we are happy in our home?

 What makes us feel happy in our homes?

-Secondly, bigger homes are not always better, it all comes down to how spacious you feel your house is, which is not automatically solved by adding more square footage.
+Secondly, bigger homes are not always better.
+It comes down to how spacious you feel your house is, which is not automatically solved by adding more square footage.

 Whether our home feels spacious is three times more important than its actual size. (pg.
 8, The GoodHome Report)